absmach/magistrala-old/docker/README.md

 1. MQTT_BROKER: Handles MQTT communication between MQTT adapters and message broker.
 This can either be 'vernemq' or 'nats'.
 2. MESSAGE_BROKER: Manages communication between adapters and Magistrala writer services.
 This can either be 'nats' or 'rabbitmq' or 'redis'.
 This is used to store messages for distributed processing.

 Events store: This is the same as MESSAGE_BROKER.
 This can either be 'nats' or 'rabbitmq' or 'redis'.
 This is used by Magistrala services to store events for distributed processing.
-If redis is used as an events store, then rabbitmq or nats is used as a message broker.
+If redis is used as an events store, then rabbitmq or nats is used as a message broker since redis cannot be used as a message broker.

-Since nats is used as both MQTT_BROKER and MESSAGE_BROKER, it is not possible to run nats as an MQTT_BROKER and nats as a MESSAGE_BROKER at the same time, this is the current depolyment strategy for Magistrala in `docker/docker-compose.yml`.
+Since nats is used as both MQTT_BROKER and MESSAGE_BROKER, it is possible to run nats as an MQTT_BROKER and nats as a MESSAGE_BROKER at the same time, this is the current depolyment strategy for Magistrala in `docker/docker-compose.yml`.

-.
 Therefore, the following combinations are possible:

 - MQTT_BROKER: vernemq, MESSAGE_BROKER: nats, EVENTS_STORE: nats
 - MQTT_BROKER: vernemq, MESSAGE_BROKER: nats, EVENTS_STORE: redis